Baptising Your Baby

 Steps to take:

-1. Make contact with Father John after Mass on Sunday.
-He will direct you to the blue baptism information leaflet in the church porch.
+1. Make contact with Fr Benito or Fr Do after Mass on Sunday.
+A blue baptism information leaflet should be completed.
 A copy of this leaflet can be downloaded here.

-2. He will arrange to include you in the next baptism preparation class.
+2. Arrangements will be made to include you in the next baptism preparation class.
 These classes are held on the third Thursday of each month in the St Joseph's Parish Centre at 7.30pm.

 Our celebration of baptism is communal, because this is the very nature of the sacrament.
 We are welcoming these little ones into the life of God's family, the Church, and our identity as the Church is most clear when we gather around the table of the Lord for the Sunday Mass.
 Our children are a blessing to us.
 The joy of parents at the baptism of their children is shared by the whole parish family.